Which is worse? Ignorance or apathy? Who knows? Who cares?

 Research and (academic) publications

 I study the foundations of computer science.
 I’m known for inventing nominal techniques and nominal sets based on the Gabbay-Pitts model of naming and abstraction in Fraenkel-Mostowski set theory, for which Andrew and I received the 2019 Alonzo Church Award for Outstanding Contributions to Logic and Computation.

-The work was initially with Andrew Pitts; then Mark Shinwell, Christian Urban, and James Cheney joined in.
-I have since published with Maribel Fernández, Ian Mackie, Michel Reniers, Mohammed Reza Mousavi, Aad Mathijssen, Martin Hofmann, Stéphane Lengrand, Gilles Dowek, Michael Gabbay, Dominic Mulligan, Vincenzo Ciancia, Daniela Petrişan, Tadeusz Litak, Elliot Fairweather, Matteo Cimini, Claus-Peter Wirth, Dan Ghica, Aleksandar Nanevski, and Peter Kropholler.
+DBLP says I’ve published with twenty-nine coauthors, including Maribel Fernández, Ian Mackie, Michel Reniers, Mohammed Reza Mousavi, Aad Mathijssen, Martin Hofmann, Stéphane Lengrand, Gilles Dowek, Michael Gabbay, Dominic Mulligan, Vincenzo Ciancia, Daniela Petrişan, Tadeusz Litak, Elliot Fairweather, Matteo Cimini, Claus-Peter Wirth, Dan Ghica, Aleksandar Nanevski, and Peter Kropholler.

 Since 2018 I’ve become interested in blockchains, and also the economic theory of Karl Marx (as applied to blockchains).
 More details on my publications list.

 I’ve been published in the Times Higher Education.
 Here is a permalink to the article on how "The false market in degrees is ruining higher education".
 Many thanks to an excellent editor.

 I claim to have a proof of the consistency of Quine’s NF, which has been a open problem in set theory since 1937.
 The claimed proof is written in this paper.
 Interested in discussing the proof-method, or formalising it in a theorem-prover?
 Get in touch!

 Finally, see some tips on writing papers and managing co-authors.